-Pete's lived in NYC and knows a good deli sandwich; and he's also been on a L.A. pastrami kick of late -- noshing at sandwich citadels all over town: from limp and waterlogged Johnnie's Pastrami Dips in Culver City, to the longtime classic at Canter's Deli on Fairfax Avenue.
-And, he thought it tasted as good as Langer's Delicatessen -- voted the top rated Pastrami Sandwich in Los Angeles!
+I've noshed Pastrami at sandwich citadels all over town: from limp and waterlogged Johnnie's Pastrami Dips in Culver City to the longtime classic at Canter's Deli on Fairfax Avenue, and Langer's Delicatessen voted the top-rated Pastrami Sandwich in Los Angeles (so says New Yorker writer Nora Ephron.)

 And I totally lucked out getting a whole corned brisket of beef for 98 cents per pound at my local Albersons grocery store.
 The best time to buy corned beef is during the St. Patrick's Day holiday.
 Sometimes it's less than a dollar, other years it is still way below $2 per pound.
 That's when it's on sale.
 I always get 2 or 3 packages to use during the spring and summer outdoor BBQ season

-Please note that my recipe video is for untreated beef brisket, another words it's not corned.
+Please note that my recipe video is for untreated beef brisket, in another word, it's not corned.
 So, I take you through a few easy steps to make homemade corned beef.
 Hey, it's no extra charge!

 But if you want a shortcut to my Homemade Pastrami recipe, just get an already corned beef (especially cheap during St. Patrick's Day holidays) and skip my week-long refrigerator curing stage, and go right to the boiling stage.
 You can go to the end of this post and under Hindsight -- you'll see the packaged Corned Beef recipe version.